tjferry14/Cloud-Jump-2/README.md

 Additional completed features so far:
 ------
-* Sound Effects (when bouncing on a cloud and when dying)
+* Sound Effects (when bouncing on a cloud, when dying, and when getting a high score)
 * Play in Portrait or Landscape Mode
 * Player's High Score is saved
 	* Player's name is also saved, and only needs to be entered by the player once.
+* Monsters!
+* Program now uses sprites instead of images

 See the [repo's issue page][6] to find out what is being worked on and what will be implemented next.